hyundai-robotics/doc-hrsafespace2/5-hrspace/6-robot-link.md

 You can apply capsule volumes to the robot's upper_frame and arm_frame to prevent collisions.

-1. In Extended Properties, select `layout/robot`.
+1. In Extension Properties, select `layout/robot`.
    Modify Link 3 and Link 2 as follows, then click the ![](../_assets/toolbar_save.PNG) button.
 Capsules will appear at the positions of the two links.

    - Link 3 (Vertical)